Recently added item(s)

 Our immune system is highly nutrient-demanding.
 For the immune system to function optimally, it needs to be nourished on a daily basis with a wide range of nutrients, not least vitamin A, C, D, and zinc.
 It then needs to be further supported by a diverse and abundant gut microbiome which requires a good daily intake of prebiotic fibre and live bacteria.
 Read on to learn about our top supplements to support the immune system, as recommended by all of us on the Clinical Nutrition team.

-Many moments in history have turned the world upside down and changed the way we live, work, behave, and think.
-The year 2020 is one of them.
-Our thoughts and actions today will have an influence on whether this year makes or breaks us as a global community, and how it is remembered by future generations.
+Many moments in history have turned the world upside down and changed the way we live, work, behave, and think in such a rapid and abrupt way.
+The last year and a half has been a turning point for humanity, changing the very fabric of the way we live.
 While some have rejoiced in the idea of working from the comfort of their home and continued to work relatively as normal, others have been severely affected financially, physically, and/or mentally.
-There is no doubt that the current pandemic has affected us all, in one way or another.
+There is no doubt that the current pandemic has affected us all in one way or another and unveiled many pre-existing problems - from ethnic and socio-economic to health inequalities.

-As we enter this new phase of trying to go back to work and back to school, we are also avidly following the latest news updates and many of us are growing concerned about what the future holds.
-Now is an opportune time to reflect on how we have been doing so far during this pandemic, how we can best support ourselves moving forwards, and how we can grow through this experience, stronger and wiser.
+As we enter this new phase of trying to get back to normal, we are also avidly following the latest news updates and many of us are growing concerned about what the future holds.
+We have an opportunity to reflect on how we have been doing so far during this pandemic, how we can best support ourselves moving forwards, and how we can grow through this experience, stronger and wiser.

 It’s that time of year again!
 Children are back to school and we all know that this means parents are on high alert for the infections which they might bring home, now so more than ever.
 On top of this, many of us are also preparing to return to the workplace which, for many, is adding to the existing anxiety about how best to support their immunity.